tj/n/README.md

 If the active node version does not change after install, try opening a new shell in case seeing a stale version.

-## Specifying Node Versions
+## Specifying Node.js Versions

-There are a variety of ways of specifying the target node version for `n` commands.
+There are a variety of ways of specifying the target Node.js version for `n` commands.
 Most commands use the latest matching version, and  `n ls-remote` lists multiple matching versions.

 Numeric version numbers can be complete or incomplete, with an optional leading `v`.